-To celebrate our interfaith 20s/30s group, Rabbi Debbie channeled her inner mixologist and decided to create a an interfaith cocktail!
+To celebrate our interfaith 20s/30s group, Rabbi Debbie channeled her inner mixologist and created a new recipe for an interfaith cocktail!
 It’s the perfect mixture of sweet and smoky, finished with a lemon twist.

 If you’d like to learn more about our interfaith 20s/30s group, email Miranda@iffp.org.